alanm31/FNF-Porting-Stuff/README.md

 	#end
 ```

-and instead of those lines
+and instead of these lines
 ```haxe
 	public function bindKeys(control:Control, keys:Array<FlxKey>)
 	{